If you worry that your family will fall into dire financial straits if something happens to you, there may be a

 This is roughly $122 and $418 more, respectively, than what they’d each pay for a 10-year term policy with the same amount of coverage.
 Although the quotes we received don’t necessarily reflect what you’ll pay for a policy, the comparison does illustrate the sizable price difference between term life and whole life insurance.

 Poor Returns Can Reduce Death Benefit or Cause Policy Lapse

-The cash value earnings of permanent life insurance depends on how well cash-value investments perform, or the rate of return the cash value receives.
-Variable life insurance, for example, enables you to invest in bonds, money market mutual funds, and stocks.
+The cash value earnings of any universal life insurance depend on how well cash-value investments perform, or the rate of return the cash value receives.
+For example, variable universal life insurance enables you to invest in bonds, money market mutual funds, and stocks.
 But if your investments perform poorly, you run the risk of decreasing your cash value, your death benefit, and the policy lapsing.

 Permanent policies frequently have a “surrender period” during which time any surrender of the policy (cancellation) or withdrawal from the cash value will result in a charge—usually a percentage of the amount withdrawn, according to a pre-set fee schedule in the policy documents.